sveetch/djangotribune/README.rst

 And finally don't forget to do the Django's *syncdb command* to synchronise models in your database.

+If needed you can change some `Application settings`_ in your settings file.

 ..
 NOTE:: The recommended database engine is **PostgreSQL**.
 With SQLite you could have
           problems because the application make usage of case-insensitive matching notably in `Message filtering`_.